diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 - Neural ITN (Transformer + BERT-fusion + Copy attention) consistently outperforms rule-based FSTs.
 - Copy attention is better for robustness to OOVs and out-of-domain data.
 - BERT-fusion is better for in-domain normalization accuracy.
-- A hybrid Neural + FST framework provides additional reliability for production systems.
-- The approach generalizes well to multilingual settings without expert-crafted rules.
+- A hybrid Neural + FST framework provides additional reliability for production systems.The approach generalizes well to multilingual settings without expert-crafted rules.
 ---
 # Trying existing normalisation methods on both train and test transcripts and analyse ASR performance with and without normalisation